ch1pp3w4/sl-docker/README.md

 <img src="images/sl02.png" alt="Admin login screen" width="400">

-hit the "Loging" button, at this point, there is no password.
+hit the "Login" button, at this point, there is no password.

 2. In the "SQL-Ledger Administration" screen: